 We design, manufacture, market and sell commercial grade light-emitting diode ("LED") fixtures for outdoor and indoor applications, LED-based signage, channel-letter and contour lighting products, replacement lamps and high-performance, commercial grade smart grid control systems and provide turnkey comprehensive energy saving projects (principally LED fixtures and lamps).
-We sell these products under the RVLT, Seesmart, Relume, Lumificient, Value Lighting, Array and CMG brand names.
+We sell these products under the Revolution Lighting brand name.
 Our products incorporate many proprietary and innovative features.
 Our product offerings and patented designs provide opportunities for significant savings in energy and maintenance costs without compromising the environment.
-We generate revenue by selling lighting products for use in the commercial and industrial, and government markets, which include vertical markets such as commercial and industrial, government, military, municipal, hospitality, institutional, educational, healthcare and signage markets.
+We generate revenue by selling lighting products for use in the commercial and industrial, and government markets, which include vertical markets such as government, military, municipal, hospitality, institutional, educational, healthcare and signage markets.
 We market and distribute our products globally through networks of distributors, independent sales agencies and representatives, electrical supply companies, as well as internal marketing and sales forces.